Contact Information

 You can find information about the Business Economics major requirements here: https://economics.ucla.edu/undergraduate/current-students/majors-and-minors/business-economics

-As long as you are in good academic standing, have passing grades in any of our pre-major courses that you have already taken, and show that you can complete our pre-major within 135 units, we can place you into one of our pre-majors.
-Please complete the Pre-Major Request Form on MyUCLA.
+As long as you are in good academic standing, have sufficient grades in each pre-major course, and show that you can complete our pre-major within 135 units (excluding AP/IB/pre-UCLA units), you can request to declare our pre-major here.

-Only students that enter UCLA as freshman may declare the Pre-Economics or Pre-Business Economics majors.
+Only students that enter UCLA as first years may declare the Pre-Economics or Pre-Business Economics majors.

 Transfer students cannot declare the Pre-Economics or Pre-Business Economics majors if they were admitted to UCLA as a NON-Economics major.
 Transfer students also cannot add one of our majors as a double major.

-We do not change any major or pre-major statuses after Friday of Week 9 each quarter.
-At that point, you will be asked to return to our office in the following quarter once all of your grades in the current quarter have been processed and finalized.
+We do not change any major or pre-major statuses after Friday of Week 9 of each quarter.
+At that point, you will be asked to resubmit your request in the following quarter once all of your grades in the current quarter have been processed and posted to your Degree Audit Report.
 We recommend waiting until Week 3 or Week 4 to declare the pre-major, as the undergraduate counseling office is typically very busy during the first two weeks of each quarter.

 Please complete the Pre-Major Request Form through MyUCLA.

-Non-transfer students must complete the pre-major within 135 units, excluding AP units or other units earned prior to entering UCLA.
+First year admit students must complete the pre-major within 135 units, excluding AP units, IB units, or other units earned prior to entering UCLA.
+Once the pre-major is complete, you must apply for the major.

 Transfer students must declare the major no later than after completing three regular quarters at UCLA (which is typically Fall, Winter, and Spring).
-These students’ third quarter grades must appear on the transcript before they can declare the major.
+These students’ third quarter grades must appear on their Degree Audit Report before they can declare the major.
+Once the pre-major is complete, you must apply for the major.

-You must have successfully completed the pre-major and all of your pre-major grades must be posted to your DAR before applying.
+You must have successfully completed the pre-major and all of your pre-major grades must be posted to your Degree Audit Report before applying.
 A minimum 2.5 pre-major GPA is required, excluding the WII course, and a “C” or better in each course is needed to qualify.

 Please complete the Economics Major Request Form.
-Please note that we will not process change of major requests during Week 10 or Finals Week of any given quarter.
+Please note that we will not process change of major requests during Week 10 or Finals Week of any given term.

-Applications for the Business Economics major are available via the Undergraduate Economics Counseling Bruin Learn website and are accepted during the first three weeks of each quarter.
-To sign up for Econ-Alerts – click here.
+Applications for the Business Economics major are available via the Econ-Alert, the Undergraduate Economics Counseling Bruin Learn website and are accepted during the first three weeks of each quarter.

 Please click here for eligibility criteria and requirements for admission into the Business Economics major.